Immunexpress to Present SeptiCyte® RAPID Data at the Association for Molecular Pathology Annual Meeting

 SEATTLE, Nov.
-12, 2020 /PRNewswire/ -- Immunexpress, Inc., a molecular diagnostic company focused on improving outcomes for suspected sepsis patients, today announced that it will present data in two posters and host a workshop at the Association for Molecular Pathology (AMP) 2020 Annual Meeting & Expo taking place virtually on Nov.
-16-20, 2020.
+17, 2020 /PRNewswire/ -- Immunexpress, Inc., a molecular diagnostic company focused on improving outcomes for suspected sepsis patients, today announced further SeptiCyte® RAPID data demonstrating performance, reproducibility and identification of fungal infections, in two poster presentations at the Association for Molecular Pathology (AMP) 2020 Annual Meeting & Expo on Nov.
+16-20.

+"Our SeptiCyte® technology leverages host-response gene-expression biomarkers to determine the probability of sepsis," said Rolland D. Carlson, Ph.D., Chief Executive Officer of Immunexpress.
+"The data presented at AMP 2020 continues to strengthen our clinical validation of SeptiCyte® RAPID which is based upon the predicate FDA cleared SeptiCyte® LAB product.
+We also demonstrate that SeptiCyte® RAPID can identify fungal infections, reinforcing the test's utility to identify sepsis that includes bacterial, fungal, or viral pathogens."

+The first poster titled, "Comparison of a cartridge-based host gene expression test to a manual method for use in the diagnosis of sepsis," compares SeptiCyte® RAPID with our 510(k) FDA cleared SeptiCyte® LAB, as well as inter-operator performance of SeptiCyte® RAPID cartridges.
+SeptiCyte® RAPID combines SeptiCyte® technology with the Biocartis Idylla™ platform* to differentiate infection positive (sepsis) from infection negative systemic inflammation in patients suspected of sepsis.
+SeptiCyte® RAPID results are reported as a SeptiScore® between 0 and 15, with higher scores representing higher probability of sepsis.
+Testing was conducted at two clinical laboratories, Intermountain Healthcare Central Lab and Providence Oregon Regional Laboratory, and SeptiScore® results generated by SeptiCyte® RAPID were compared to SeptiCyte LAB scores from the initial clinical trial for FDA clearance.
+Results demonstrate that SeptiCyte® RAPID run on the Biocartis Idylla™ platform correlate strongly with SeptiCyte® LAB and are reproducible for 28 clinical samples (r2=0.97 and r2=0.98).
+Reproducibility for inter-operator performance of SeptiCyte® RAPID cartridges on different Idylla™ machines located at three different laboratories was 0.994.
+Studies are ongoing for further validation of the performance of SeptiCyte® at multiple locations throughout the U.S. These initial results demonstrate that SeptiCyte® RAPID, which has a turn-around time of ~1 hour, is a robust and reproducible sepsis test with potential for near-patient testing.

 About Immunexpress